Naples and Fort Myers DUI Lawyers

 Breath or blood tests can be faulty and may reflect the effects of poor administration, mechanical malfunctioning, corruption or interference, appropriate medications, and other lawful outside influences, which is why our Naples DUI attorney leaves no stone unturned when he builds his client's defense.

-Contact the Law Offices of Cavanaugh & Cavanaugh, P.A., today to get started on your defense with our Naples DUI lawyers.
+Contact the Law Offices of Cavanaugh & Cavanaugh, P.A., today at (239) 309-2006 to get started on your defense with our Naples DUI lawyers.
 We handle cases throughout Florida, including Bonita Springs, Marco Island, Fort Myers, Cape Coral, Lehigh Acres, and the surrounding areas.

 We are Committed to Excellence

 We Pride Ourselves on Excellent Client Communication and Superb Customer Service

 We are Loyal to our Clients and Staff

 Our Attorneys Have Over 45 Years of Combined Legal Experience